A bird almost universally considered “cute” thanks to its oversized round head, blue and white feathers, and curiosity about everything.

 Behavior with children:

 Unknown.
-Chickadee has not been around kids since being with us.
-We think she is most afraid of people with a threatening appearance, so we hope that she might actually enjoy kids, but we can't say for sure.
-She might be uneasy around uncoordinated toddlers or big rambunctious kids.
-We believe she would do better in a home with adults, but will not rule out a family with gentle and respectful older children.
+Chickadee has not been around kids since being in our program.
+We believe she would be more comfortable in a home with adults only, but we will not rule out a family with gentle and respectful older children.

 Behavior with other dogs:

 She was not reactive at the shelter and did very well during training classes with other dogs in her proximity.
 At her foster home they have successfully completed slow, thorough introductions with the male dog, and after a few months they were able to be together while supervised.
 Her foster brother is a tolerant older pittie, and Chickadee can be the annoying little sister that wants to play.
 But once she settles down inside, Chicky will sometimes try to snuggle up next to him.
 Awww!
 It is a very sweet relationship, but it took time to get there.

 Chickadee is always kept separate from the female dog in the home.

 It is possible that a home with a compatible male dog could actually help Chickadee's confidence.
 But she will require a slow, intentional introduction to any future pet siblings.
 Because it will presumably take her some time to adjust to a new home, that must be the priority.
 She could definitely be an only pet too and would probably enjoy being the queen of the castle!

 Chicky has shown zero prey drive.
 She was around a cat once before and she did not take notice of it.